 Editrix and Writer: Melissa Dalgleish, PhD, is a professional and career development specialist who designs and delivers individual and group programs aimed at helping graduate-trained researchers build their careers in and out of academia.
 By day, she supports the 2,500 research students, fellows, associates, and staff who work in the research institute of a University of Toronto-affiliated teaching hospital; by night, she consults one-on-one with job seekers, co-edits Hook & Eye, and writes about higher ed issues for sites like Chronicle Vitae, Inside Higher Ed, and University Affairs.
 Melissa has a PhD in English from York University and is currently at work on two books for WLUP: one a biography of Canadian poet and professor Jay Macpherson, the other a guide to life and work after grad school.
 She lives in Toronto with one human, two cats, and three too many zucchini plants.

-Editrix and Writer: Lily Cho is an Associate Professor of English at York University.
+Editrix and Writer: Lily Cho is an Associate Professor of English and Associate Dean, Global and Community Engagement, in the Faculty of Liberal Arts & Professional Studies at York University.
 She co-edited Human Rights and the Arts: Perspectives on Global Asia with Susan Henders (York, Political Science).
 Her first book, Eating Chinese: Culture on the Menu in Small Town Canada , examines the relationship between Chinese restaurants and Canadian culture.
 Her current SSHRC-funded project, Mass Capture, focuses on Chinese Canadian head tax certificates and the relationship between surveillance and the production of non-citizens.